bcgsc/ntRoot/README.md

 Refer to the README.md file on how to install and run ntRoot.
 Our [preprint](https://www.biorxiv.org/content/10.1101/2024.03.26.586646v1) contains information about the software and its performance.
 ![ntRoot PSB poster](https://github.com/bcgsc/ntRoot/blob/main/ntRootPSB2025.png)
-This [PSB2025 poster](https://doi.org/10.5281/zenodo.13844277) contains additional information, benchmarks and results.
+This [PSB2025 poster](https://f1000research.com/posters/13-1021) also available on [zenodo](https://doi.org/10.5281/zenodo.13844277) contains additional information, benchmarks and results.

 ## Citing <a name=citing></a>